petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/browser-based-client-extensions/developer-guide/using-routes-with-a-basic-custom-element-remote-application.md

 1. Click *Publish*.

-This adds the files to the Liferay Document Library and assigns them unique WebDAV URLs, which you'll use to create the remote app.
+This adds the files to the Liferay Document Library and assigns them unique WebDAV URLs, which you'll use to create the remote application.

 ```{tip}
 This tutorial hosts the application’s static resources in Liferay’s Document Library for demonstration purposes.
 In a production environment, you should host the application’s files on a server optimized for hosting static resources.